rack4java/rack4java/README.md

         }
     }

-When plugged in to a Rack4Java friendly server, this will respond with the usual greeting to any request
+When plugged in to a Rack4Java friendly server, this will respond with the usual greeting to any request.

+Notes:
+* Java is strongly typed and does not (yet?) have a sensible or concise literal syntax for Arrays and Maps, so the code looks a bit different to the Ruby version
+* [**Context**](blob/master/src/main/java/org/rack4java/Context.java) is just a very simple interface, roughly equivalent to Map&lt;String,?&gt;
+* [**RackResponse**](blob/master/src/main/java/org/rack4java/RackResponse.java) is just a **Context** with a bunch of helper methods.
+You don't have to use it and can return any **Context** which has the appropriate entries.

 # Associated Projects